Andrew-Aniagboso/alx-system_engineering-devops/0x00-shell_basics/README.md

 a scipt that dislplays current directory contents with user and group id

-a scrit that creates a directory named myfirstdirectory in the tmp directory
+a script that creates a directory named myfirstdirectory in the tmp directory

 a script that move a file betty from tmp to tmp/myfirstdirectory

 a script that deletes the file betty

-a file that deletes the directory myfirstdirectory
+a script  that deletes the directory myfirstdirectory

+a script that that lists all files (even ones with names beginning with a period character, which are normally hidden) in the current directory and the parent of the working directory and the /boot directory (in this order), in long format.